Skip to content

 ADRs (accepted) + Invariants (active) + Guidelines

 Update an ADR, recompile.
-One source of truth, one enforcement point.
+One source of truth, one compile pass.

 Correctness guardrails — .claude/rules/